 But now Declan's very life is threatened, as is Phyllida's sanity.
 Will love be strong enough to conquer death -- or will the theater's atmosphere of obsession, hatred, and love instead conquer the cast?

-Love can survive death, but so can hate.
+NOW AVAILABLE Love can survive death, but so can hate.
 The two collide in this haunted Ozarks tale of betrayal and heroism -- on both sides of the grave.